EpicSkookumScript/SkookumScript-Plugin/README.md

 ## Build Instructions

 ### SkookumIDE (Required)
-To use the source version of SkookumScript, you will also need to build the SkookumIDE.
-In some cases, you can simply copy the SkookumIDE from an existing binary distribution of the SkookumScript plugin (from the marketplace).
-However in most cases you will need to build the IDE by following [these instructions](https://github.com/SkookumScript/SkookumIDE).
+To use the source version of SkookumScript, you will also need he SkookumIDE binaries.
+The easiest way to acquire these is to download the [latest release](https://github.com/SkookumScript/SkookumScript-Plugin/releases) and overwrite the `SkookumIDE` folder in this repo with the one from the release.
+You can also build the IDE from source by following [these instructions](https://github.com/error454/UnrealEngine).
 Note that to access the SkookumIDE repo, you need to [have access to the Unreal Engine 4 repository](https://www.unrealengine.com/en-US/ue4-on-github).

 ### Clone the repo
 #### Binary Engine